 - Partially boil the carrots then drain and set aside.
+Only about 5 minutes.

 - Add the red lentils, dairy-free milk, vegetable broth, water, tomatoes, partially cooked carrots, garbanzo beans, garam masala ( This is a homemade recipe that is so easy to make and it will help you save money too), curry powder and salt.
+Stir well.

 - Taste and check for more salt or a dash of pepper but I don't think you will need any.